Gaea Documentation

 1. Create a new Gaea file.

-2. Add a Wormhole node, rename it to In, set Direction to Input.
+2. Add a MacroPort node, rename it to In, and set Direction to Input.

-3. Add a second Wormhole node, rename it to Out, set Direction to Output.
+3. Add a second MacroPort, rename it to Out, and set Direction to Output.

-4. Place your processing nodes between them (example: add a Shaper).
+5. Place your processing nodes between them (for example, add a Shaper).

-5. Wire the graph so the flow is In > (your nodes) > Out (example: In > Shaper > Out).
+6. Wire the graph so the flow is In > (your nodes) > Out (for example, In > Shaper > Out).

 Expose parameters (bind internal settings)